jhellingman/tei2html/Wiki/Formulas.md

 The process consists of three steps:

-1. Run XSLT to export all formulas into separate `.tex` files.
+1. Run `tei2html` to let XSLT export all formulas into separate `.tex` files in a directory `formulas`.
 This is done during normal processing.
 2. Use the tool `convertFormulas.pl` to convert all these files to SVG files (and MathML).
-3. Run XSLT again to include the generated SVG files as images (or inline) in the resulting file.
+3. Run `tei2html` again (if needed with the `-f` option) to include the generated SVG files as images (or inline) in the resulting file, and use metrics from the SVG files to generate proper CSS.

 The resulting output files are placed in a folder `formulas`, and named according to the following naming scheme `(inline|display)-<ID>.tex`.
+The name is important, as the convertion script uses that to determine the MathJax option to use will converting the file to SVG, etc.

 The script `convertFormulas.pl` will convert these files to files named `(inline|display)-<ID>.svg`.
 This script will use node.js with mathjax-node-cli to produce HTML, SVG, and MathML files from the exported formulas.